White Zombie (film): Aftermath and influence

-The heavy metal band White Zombie appropriated their name from the film.
+The heavy metal band White Zombie took their name from the film.
 The group's vocalist Rob Zombie said of the film, "[It's] a great film that not a lot of people know about...It amazes me that a film that is so readily available can be so lost."
 In 1997, the Janus company released a model kit based on the Murder Legendre character.